zh-microsoft/OfficeDocs-Support/Office/Client/forms/resolve-file-upload-errors-microsoft-forms.md

 To fix this error for a group form, sign in to the Microsoft 365 group's SharePoint site, and then follow these steps:

-1. Follow the steps in [Enable or disable site collection features](https://support.microsoft.com/office/enable-or-disable-site-collection-features-a2f2a5c2-093d-4897-8b7f-37f86d83df04) to disable the **Limited-access user permission lockdown mode** site collection feature is enabled if it's enabled.
+1. Follow the steps in [Enable or disable site collection features](https://support.microsoft.com/office/enable-or-disable-site-collection-features-a2f2a5c2-093d-4897-8b7f-37f86d83df04) to disable the **Limited-access user permission lockdown mode** site collection feature if it's enabled.
 1. Enable the *People in your organization* sharing links if they're disabled.

     **Note**: You must be a SharePoint Online administrator and a site collection administrator to run the following PowerShell commands in [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).